 - Loss of companionship

 In some cases, the jury in a civil trial may also award punitive damages.
 These are not damages intended to compensate the plaintiff, but are applied to punish the defendant.
 As such the award of punitive damages is usually a significant amount, particularly where a commercial company or government agency is named as a defendant.
-The judgment is meant to “hit them where it hurts” and compel the entity to change their practices to avoid similar incidents in the future.
+The judgment is meant to “hit them where it hurts” and compel the entity to change its practices to avoid similar incidents in the future.

 If you have lost a loved one in an accident and feel you may have a case for a wrongful death settlement, you should avoid accepting a settlement, before you consult with a legal advocate.
-By discussing your case with a Beverly Hills wrongful death attorney, you can learn more about how the law can help you in your particular circumstances.
+By discussing your case with a Law Brothers wrongful death attorney, you can learn more about how the law can help you in your particular circumstances.
 Going through a legal battle is never easy, especially after suffering a permanent and devastating loss, but having the right lawyer working for you can make the experience less stressful.
 Grieving the loss is hard enough without adding the additional financial burden caused by that loss.